Education Policy

 Educator Pipeline

 PEBC supports efforts to address Colorado’s teacher shortage, particularly for our rural and small-rural school districts.
+We advocate for strategies at the state level to positively impact both the recruitment of new educators, as well as retaining a high-quality educator workforce.

 Elevating Teacher Voice in Public Policy